Ammaar-Nawaz/improved-journey/README.md

-# My Python Utility Belt
+My Python Utility Belt

-This repository is a collection of professional, robust Python scripts I'm building as I master my craft in Computer Science.
+A collection of professional, robust Python scripts built from scratch, focusing on clean code, safety, and modern structure.

----
+1. Professional File Renamer

-## 1. 4-Function Calculator (v1.0)
+A command-line utility to safely batch-rename files in any directory.

-A clean, robust, and professional command-line calculator built from scratch in Python.
+Features:

-### Features:
+Modern: Uses the pathlib module for object-oriented path handling.

-* **Full 4-Function Support:** Handles addition, subtraction, multiplication, and division.
+Safe "Plan & Confirm" Design: Runs a full "Preview" loop, then asks for user confirmation (y/n) before making any permanent changes.

-* **Robust Error Handling:**
+Robust: Gracefully handles Folder not found errors and empty folders.

-    * Gracefully handles `ValueError` if the user types a non-numeric input.
+2. 4-Function Calculator

-    * Gracefully handles `ZeroDivisionError` with a friendly message.
+A robust command-line calculator that handles all user and math errors.

-Professional Structure:
+Features:

-    * Code is refactored into "specialist" functions for each operation (Single Responsibility Principle).
+Error Handling: Gracefully handles ValueError (bad input) and ZeroDivisionError.

-    * Uses a `main()` function and the `if __name__ == "__main__":` guard to make the script reusable as a module.
+Professional Structure: Refactored into "specialist" functions (Single Responsibility Principle) and uses the if __name__ == "__main__": guard to be reusable as a module.